 Robo advisors offer automated portfolio management services such as asset allocation advice, portfolio rebalancing, dividend reinvestment, and tax loss harvesting.

 Not all of those services are always available.
 The services mentioned can either be lacking or can only be provided if you pay an added charge.
-It is important to always consider what you get for your money in terms of services before selecting the best Robo Advisor for you.
+It is essential to always consider what you get for your money in terms of services before selecting the best Robo Advisor for you.